ibm-cloud-docs/appid/authorization.md

   <dt>Data separation and encryption</dt>
     <dd><p>{{site.data.keyword.appid_short_notm}} stores and encrypts user profile attributes.
 As a multi-tenant service, every tenant has a designated encryption key and user data in each tenant is encrypted with only that tenant's key.</p>
     <p>{{site.data.keyword.appid_short_notm}} ensures that private information is encrypted before it is stored.</p></dd>
+  <dt>Redirect URIs</dt>
+    <dd><p>{{site.data.keyword.appid_short_notm}} uses a list of fully qualified, approved URIs to redirect your users after an interaction with your app.
+For example, if the user successfully signs in, {{site.data.keyword.appid_short_notm}} redirects the user to the home page of your app or to another page that you specify.
+The format of your URI might change depending on your application.
+Check out [Adding redirect URIs](/docs/services/appid?topic=appid-managing-idp#add-redirect-uri) for more information.</p></dd>
 </dl>